starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 The result contains:

-*   ``block_id`` -- The block ID, a unique identifier of the block.
+*   ``block_id``: The block Id, a unique identifier of the block.
-*   ``previous_block_id`` -- the block ID of the previous block.
+*   ``previous_block_id``: The block Id of the previous block.
-*   ``sequence_number`` -- The sequence number of the block, which is the number of blocks prior to this block.
+*   ``sequence_number``: The block's sequence number, i.e., the number of blocks prior to this block.
-*   ``state_root`` -- The root of a commitment tree representing the StarkNet's state after the given block.
+*   ``state_root``: The root of a commitment tree representing the StarkNet's state after the given block.
-*   ``status`` -- The status of the block (for example, ``PENDING``, which means that the block was created but has not been accepted on-chain yet).
+*   ``status``: The status of the block (for example, ``PENDING`` -- i.e., the block was created but has not been accepted on-chain yet).
-*   ``timestamp`` -- A timestamp representing the time this block was created.
+*   ``timestamp``: A timestamp representing the time this block was created.
-*   ``transaction_receipts`` -- Information about the transaction status and the corresponding L1<->L2 interaction, for every transaction included in the block.
+*   ``transaction_receipts``: Information about the transaction status and the corresponding L1<->L2 interaction for every transaction included in the block.
-*   ``transactions`` -- A mapping of the transactions included in the block, according to their transaction IDs.
-Note that these are the same IDs used in the ``transaction_receipts`` mapping.
+*   ``transactions``: A mapping of the transactions included in the block, according to their transaction Ids.
+Note that these are the same Ids used in the ``transaction_receipts`` mapping.

-To query the last block, simply remove the ``--id`` argument.
+To query the last block, remove the ``--id`` argument.

 .. _get_storage_at:

 get_storage_at
 --------------

-Other than querying the contract's code, you may also want to query the contract's storage at a specific key.
+Besides querying the contract's code, you may also want to query the contract's storage at a specific key.
 To do so, you first need to understand which key is of interest to you.
-As you saw before, StarkNet introduces a new primitive, which is :ref:`storage variables <storage_var>`.
+As you saw before, StarkNet introduces a new primitive:
+:ref:`storage variables <storage_var>`.
 Each storage variable is mapped to a storage key (a field element).
 To compute this key, run the following python code:

 .. tested-code:: python get_variable_key